-The iQ Zone system supports dual temperature setpoints which apply separately to heating and cooling.
-If AUTO (autochangeover) mode is selected at the iQ Controller, the selection between starting in heating and cooling is made based on whichever demand is greater at the time.
+With the iQ Zone system there is a single temperature set point which applies at any time for either heating or cooling.
+If AUTO (auto changeover) mode is selected at the iQ Controller, the selection between starting in heating and cooling is made based on whichever demand is greater at the time.

-If a zone thermostat is turned off (deactivated), it remembers the setpoint (either manual or automatic) and re-applies it when that zone is turned back on.Setpoint adjustment may be manual or automatic, as described in the following sections.
+If a zone thermostat is turned off (deactivated), it remembers the set point (either manual or automatic) and re-applies it when that zone is turned back on.
+Set point adjustment may be manual or automatic, as described in the following sections.
 Note that it is possible to have some zones under manual control and some under automatic control.

-Note that the system may not appear to respond immediately to a change in setpoint.
-First of all, in order for a system which is off to start up, a minimum start demand (created by the difference between each zone's room temperature and its setpoint) must exist.
+Note that the system may not appear to respond immediately to a change in set point.
+First of all, in order for a system which is off to start up, a minimum start demand (created by the difference between each zone's room temperature and its set point) must exist.
 If the demand is too small, it may not start.
 Secondly, the zone will not be provided with air flow until all of its dampers have opened (usually this takes a few seconds per damper).

-4.5 Adjusting de Temperature Setpoint.
-Manual Control
+4.6.
+Adjusting the Temperature Set Point - Manual Control

-In order to adjust the temperature setpoint manually, the control must be (a) in the Manual Setpoint mode, and (b) turned on (activated, as described above).
+In order to adjust the temperature set point manually, the control must be (a) in the Manual Set point mode, and (b) turned on (activated, as described above).
 The screen should appear with the "hand" icon appearing to the left of the temperature value in the normal ON screen, as in Figure 6B.

-If it is not already in Manual Setpoint mode, check that the zone is off (as in Figure 4A).
+If it is not already in Manual Set point mode, check that the zone is off (as in Figure 4A).
 If not, shut off the zone by (a) touching anywhere in the screen, then (b) touching the ON/OFF icon.
 With the zone off, touch the Airzone icon once.
 This will display a "hand" icon and an "A" in a box above the blinking ON/OFF icon (as in Figure 6A below).
-Touch the hand icon to select Manual Setpoint control.
+Touch the hand icon to select Manual Set point control.
 The zone will also be activated.
 After a couple of seconds the screen will show the "hand" icon as in Figure 6B along with current room temperature.

-Figure 6A.-Control Mode Selection Screen
+Fig. 6A - Control Mode Selection Screen

-Figure 6B.-Manual Mode Active
+Fig. 6B - Manual Mode Active

-In order to view and/or adjust the temperature setpoint(s) when the zone is active (as in Figure 6B), first go to the User Setup screen by touching the screen once.
-The temperature setpoint is now displayed, and it may be adjusted up or down by briefly touching the up arrow or down arrow displayed on the screen.
-If iQ mode is set to COOL, the cooling setpoint will be displayed for adjustment along with the cooling icon (Figure 6C).
-If iQ mode is set to HEAT or E HEAT, the heating setpoint will be displayed for adjustment along with the displayed for adjustment along with the arrows for 1 second, then the heating setpoint will be displayed with the arrows for 1 second, then the heating setpoint will be displayed with the arrows for 1 second.
-The setpoint is adjustable in increments of 1°F.
+In order to view and/or adjust the temperature set point when the zone is active (as in Figure 6B), first go to the User Setup screen by touching the screen once.
+The temperature set point is now displayed, and it may be adjusted up or down by briefly touching the up arrow or down arrow displayed on the screen as in Figure 6C.
+The set point will change in increments of 1F.
+After three seconds, the thermostat will return to the normal screen, showing the ambient temperature as in Figure 6B.